 ‘You’ve loved me since last year?’
 I asked, trying to keep my voice steady as I digested his words.
 In all the times that I had imagined hearing Ron say those words, in all the times that I had fantasized about this moment, and there had been many, I had never once responded in the way that I was about to.

 ‘So then why were you going out with Lavender until just a couple of weeks ago?
 If you loved me since last year, then why were you ignoring me all summer?’
-I said, failing miserably at keeping the anger and frustration from my voice.
+I said, unable to keep the anger and frustration from my voice.

-Ron flinched slightly at my outburst, but composed himself quickly.
+Ron visible flinched, but composed himself quickly.
 He must have expected me to say that.
 After all he must have known how I felt about Lavender.

 ‘She needed you and you were there.
 What a hero.’
 I said, unable to keep the condescension out of my voice.